sarfrajadstreaks/wdio-light-reporter/README.md

  reporters: ['dot', ['light',{
       outputDir: './Results',
-      outputFile:"demo",    // html report file will be name this autoClean:false       // report folder is clean by default or when set true.
+      outputFile:"demo",    // html report file will be name this
+      addScreenshots: false,   // to add screenshots in report make it as true.
+Default is false autoClean:false       // report folder is clean by default or when set true.
 Provide false if you dont want to clean the folder on each run.
   }]
 ],